ethereum/sourcify/packages/lib-sourcify/README.md

 ## Verification

-A contract verification essentially requires a `AbstractCheckedContract` and an on-chain contract to compare against the `AbstractCheckedContract`.
-The library supports both Solidity (`SolidityCheckedContract`) and Vyper (`VyperCheckedContract`) contracts.
+A contract verification essentially requires an `AbstractCheckedContract` and an on-chain contract to compare against.
+The library provides two concrete implementations:

+- `SolidityCheckedContract`: For Solidity smart contracts
+- `VyperCheckedContract`: For Vyper smart contracts

+Both classes extend the `AbstractCheckedContract` base class, providing specific compilation and verification logic for their respective languages.

 ### Deployed Contract